RedHatOfficial/rhelai-dev-preview/README.md

 # reboot
 ```

-### Embed your kickstart into the RHEL Boot iso
+### Embed your kickstart into the RHEL Boot ISO

 [Download the RHEL
 9.4](https://developers.redhat.com/products/rhel/download#rhel-new-product-download-list-61451)
-“Boot iso”, and use `mkksiso` command to embed the kickstart into the RHEL
+“Boot ISO”, and use `mkksiso` command to embed the kickstart into the RHEL
-boot iso.
+boot ISO.

 ```sh
 mkksiso rhelai-dev-preview-bootc.ks rhel-9.4-x86_64-boot.iso rhelai-dev-preview-bootc-ks.iso